 In 2008, British Cycling’s Performance Director wanted to create a professional road cycling team, and needed to pull together a plan to take to a potential backer for funding.

-The idea was simple: a Pro Tour level cycling team needs a budget of €[x]m; if we add in our world leading performance expertise, we can win the Tour de France.
+A simple idea lay at the heart of things.
+A Pro Tour level cycling team needs a budget of €[x]m.
+If we then add in our world leading performance expertise, we can win the Tour de France.

 You could look at the tree and say “that’s obvious.”
-Well that’s how it should be.
+Well we agree that’s how it should be.
 Drawing out a clear logic tree reveals important things in an obvious way.
 The main point – to win you need the most money – wasn’t obvious to anyone before some simple thinking brought it to everyone’s attention.

 Laying out this clear reasoning and supplying the evidence also made things very obvious to Sky Sports, the company that was putting up the cash.
-They wanted to have a good chance of winning the Tour de France; they agreed with the thinking, understood the evidence, and believed in management’s ability to make it all happen, so they made the Team Sky the best funded team in the sport.
+They wanted to have a good chance of winning the Tour de France.
+They agreed with the thinking, understood the evidence, and believed in management’s ability to make it all happen.
+So they made the Team Sky the best funded team in the sport.

 Obviously, a budget doesn’t ride a bicycle up giant French mountains.
 The Tour de France was won by the riders and the team supporting them, not by a logic tree and the associated business plan.
-The clear critical thinking using a simple logic tree just helped the team get enough money to pay for all the blood, sweat and tears; and it gave Sky some justified confidence that it was going to be money well spent.
+The clear critical thinking using a simple logic tree just helped the team get enough money to pay for all the blood, sweat and tears.
+And it gave Sky some justified confidence that it was going to be money well spent.